 - Could my business survive if it were to close down for several weeks or months?

 While businesses have asked and answered these questions during the ongoing COVID-19 pandemic, the additional exposure to physical property damage and loss during a natural disaster can change the responses, principally because those businesses with remote workers now have the added exposure to their at-home employees experiencing loss or damage and thus further delaying recovery.

-Risk of loss can be mitigated and even transferred with appropriate insurance.
+The risk of loss can be mitigated and even transferred with appropriate insurance.
 As experienced brokers, we cannot stress the following enough:

-All businesses should double-check their property insurance coverage in their business owner’s policy (BOP), commercial property insurance policy, or specific wind pool policy to ensure that coverage exists.
+All businesses should double-check their property insurance coverage in their business owners policy (BOP), commercial property insurance policy, or specific wind pool policy to ensure that coverage exists.
 If you’re unclear about this, be sure to contact your broker.
 If you aren’t properly protected at this moment for hurricane-related damages, it is possible that special coverage needs to be purchased.